MarcoIeni/glimpse/CONTRIBUTING.md

 ## Run the extension locally

+- Press `F5` to open a new window with your extension loaded.

 ## Run the extension in a web environment

 To run the extension in an environment similar to [vscode.dev](https://vscode.dev), run: